ShabbyX/RTAI/README.md

 upstream RTAI repository.
 Branch `vulcano` is not tracked, since it's conceptually a tag on magma.

-Please refer to the README.INSTALL file for building instructions.
+Please refer to the README.INSTALL file for build instructions.